 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 It’s Thanksgiving Day, and you’re full as hell, sitting at the table, looking at everyone around you.
 You notice there are two types of people: Those who want to take a long snooze on the couch, and those who somehow have the energy to do something else after gobbling down copious amounts of turkey and pumpkin pie.
 Luckily, there is one surefire way to forge peace amongst these parties, which is queuing up a Thanksgiving movie.

 Before you make the switch to the season of watching every single Christmas movie, there are plenty of films suitable for Turkey Day.
 Some may take place on the holiday itself while others just have themes of family and food.
 Either route provides a plentiful harvest.
-Here’s our selection to feast your eyes on—including juicy plots that are sure to top your family drama of the day, along with some kids table-friendly favorites.
+Here’s our selection to feast your eyes on—including juicy plots that are sure to top your family drama of the day, a surprising thriller, and some kid's table-friendly favorites.